-• Circulation (2004): The strategies in this element represent an outdated approach to mobility planning that puts the needs of cars before people on streets.
+- Circulation (2004): The strategies in this element represent an outdated approach to mobility planning that puts the needs of cars before people on streets.
 Much has changed in the region over the past decade like the buildout of the Metro rail network, the emergence of urbanist principles, and a general understanding that ever worsening traffic congestion cannot be cured with street widening.
-The State has gone through a systemic assessment of mobility priorities with the adoption of SB 743 by shifting environmental review from level of service to vehicle miles traveled and active transportation.
-The City passed Resolution 2016-R082 supporting Vision Zero, 34 an ambitious street safety mandate.
-It has also begun to explore a new paradigm for mobility through the recommendations 35 of the TOD Mobility Visioning Study.

-To reflect the opportunity to use City streets to embrace multimodality, the updated element will be renamed the 'Mobility Element' and should:

-- set a vision for a future in which the highest priority, safest, and most convenient modes of travel within and through Culver City are by foot, bicycle, and transit - identify a set of values, public benefits, and accessibility goals that allow for adaptation to continuing innovation in transportation technology - facilitate the confluence and coordination of active transportation with the health, recreation, conservation and open space elements, so that each will be well integrated and consistent - Land use (2004): This element largely isolates land use and mobility policies, fails to account for the current housing and traffic congestion crises, does not address the role of great streets and public spaces in creating walkability, and does not recognize how mixed-use districts contribute to successful urbanism.
-The update should address all of these important issues. - Housing (2014): This element discusses the City's housing landscape and identifies the required share of Regional Housing Needs Assessment (RHNA) units.
-The update should: - find creative strategies to meet actual housing need, satisfying and exceeding RHNA - assess how continued jobs growth in Culver City and the Westside will impact the housing market and examine the equity implications of limiting zoning capacity - identify housing and design strategies that preserve the small-town feel of Culver City while making room for new neighbors to access the City's quality of life and job opportunities - promote program and design innovations that take up missing middle housing, that create new housing opportunities for those experiencing homelessness and others with highest need, and that pair densification with new public benefits - Inclusively address the needs of all people citywide, especially renters, veterans, communities of color, aging persons, and low-income residents b.
-Addition of optional topics
+The State has gone through a systemic assessment of mobility priorities with the adoption of SB 743 and by shifting environmental review from vehicular level of service towards vehicle miles traveled and active transportation.
+The update must reflect the opportunity to use City streets to embrace multimodality.
+Toward that end, the updated element will be renamed the 'Mobility Element' and should: - set a vision for a future in which the highest priority, safest, and most convenient modes of travel within and through Culver City are by foot, bicycle, and transit - identify a set of values, public benefits, and accessibility goals that allow for adaptation to continuing innovation in transportation technology - Land use (2004): This element largely isolates land use and mobility policies, fails to account for the current housing and traffic congestion crises, does not address the role of great streets and public spaces in creating walkability, and does not recognize how mixed-use districts contribute to successful urbanism.
+The update should address all of these important issues.